geoserver/geoserver/doc/en/developer/source/policies/security.rst

    * A vulnerability flagged from a dependency scan does not automatically indicate that an exploit is available in GeoServer.
    * For popular concerns (like spring-framework upgrade) add each reporter to same advisory.

-   Be cautious that a security researcher may only be tasked with reporting the issue, and be unavailable once you have created a CVE.
+   Be aware that a security researcher may only be tasked with reporting the issue, and might be unavailable once you have created a CVE.

 2. Preparing report:

    * Package: Always report `org.geoserver.web:gs-web-app` as `geoserver.war` as a useful way to document that the `geoserver.war` includes other jars
-   * Affected versions: It is difficult to communicate version ranges, due to limitations in CVE advistory processing, requiring multiple lines.
+   * Affected versions: It is difficult to communicate version ranges, due to limitations in CVE advisory processing, requiring multiple lines.

    .. figure:: img/cve-version-range.png